Australian Bombshell Tarsha Whitmore Sizzles In White Crop Top And Ripped Jeans

 “Omg wow you look so gorgeous,” another fan added.

-One follower was skeptical about the reality that Tarsha described in her caption, and questioned “bloat where sis.”
+One follower was skeptical about the reality that Tarsha described in her caption and questioned, “bloat where sis.”

-The brunette beauty is back in Australia now, but just recently she spent some time in the Maldives.
-She made sure to fill her followers in on her adventures by posting plenty of sexy shots that flaunted her incredible physique.
+The brunette beauty is back in Australia now but just recently spent some time in the Maldives.
+She made sure to fill her followers in on her adventures by posting plenty of sexy shots that showcased her incredible physique.
 The beauty rocked several minuscule bikinis, and also flaunted her curves in a black lace ensemble that included a scandalous set of underwear and a push-up bralette.